Degree type(s): Bachelor's

-Four year degree; Bachelor of Science in Respiratory Therapy (BSRT)
+Four-year degree; Bachelor of Science in Respiratory Therapy (BSRT)

 The Respiratory Therapy bachelor’s degree program at the University of Mary prepares students to provide care for critically or chronically ill patients suffering from a variety of respiratory and cardiac problems.
-In the respiratory therapy program, you will learn to assess patients, develop a plan of care, implement therapy and evaluate its effectiveness, and provide education to patients and families in the day-to-day self-management of chronic respiratory conditions.
-Graduates of the respiratory therapy program are eligible to take the credentialing examinations administered by the National Board for Respiratory Care (NBRC) leading to the Registered Respiratory Therapist (RRT) credential.
+In the Respiratory Therapy program, you will learn to assess patients, develop a plan of care, implement therapy and evaluate its effectiveness, and provide education to patients and families in the day-to-day self-management of chronic respiratory conditions.
+Graduates of the Respiratory Therapy program are eligible to take the credentialing examinations administered by the National Board for Respiratory Care (NBRC) leading to the Registered Respiratory Therapist (RRT) credential.

-Respiratory Therapy Program Highlights
+Respiratory Therapy Degree Program Highlights

-The nationally recognized respiratory therapy program at the University of Mary prepares you with the skills to lead through a combination of classroom and on-site clinical experience.
+The nationally recognized Respiratory Therapy program at the University of Mary prepares you with the skills to lead through a combination of classroom and on-site clinical experience.